Invader alert! Help us stop the Spiny Waterflea!

 One of the goals in establishing the boundaries of the park was to protect those headwaters…because if headwaters become compromised, so too does everything downstream.

-That strategy has worked remarkably well in the park’s 125-year history.
+That strategy has worked remarkably well in the park’s 132-year history.

 A new invasive species in the park

-In the summer of 2022, we found the highly invasive and destructive Spiny Waterflea in three big, beautiful Algonquin lakes.
-Then in 2023 we found it in four more lakes for a total of seven infected lakes in three watersheds.
+In the summer of 2022, we found the highly invasive and destructive Spiny Waterflea in three beautiful Algonquin Park lakes.
+Then, in 2023, we found this species in two more lakes for a total of five invaded lakes in two watersheds.

 It’s breaking our hearts.